 Statement re: COVID-19

-As the Home Construction Regulatory Authority (HCRA) continues to prepare for potential designation by the Government of Ontario, we are adapting to the constantly evolving situation.
+The Home Construction Regulatory Authority (HCRA) is adapting to the constantly evolving situation.
 The HCRA continues to follow the guidance of federal, provincial and local health authorities to ensure that we protect the health and well-being of all Ontarians.

 Current Status Tarion